Systemic Risk Mitigation in DeFi

-Speculation and risk-taking are essential features of all monetary economies and both are closely tied to the financial sector.
+Financial speculation and risk-taking are essential features of all monetary economies in which the distribution of profits is determined by the ‘independent’ decision-making of individual buyers and sellers.
 History has shown that without appropriate rules, safeguards, and behavioral norms, financial markets become more prone to fraud, pro-cyclical excess, and crises.
 Occasionally, these crises take systemic proportions, threatening the stability of the economic system as a whole.
 In a worst case scenario, a financial meltdown can lead to an economic depression, extreme social divisions, or even violent political conflict.

 A Brief History of Fire and Building Safety

 There are three key components to understanding the story behind modern standards of fire and building safety: (1) catastrophic events as turning points, (2) the guiding role of insurance providers, and (3) (self-)regulation aligned with technological innovation.

 The first fire insurance company in the world, Hamburger Feuerkasse (Hamburg Fire Office), was established in 1676 upon the realization that earlier guild-based mutual aid arrangements were insufficient for dealing with fires that destroyed many businesses and households simultaneously.
 Similarly in the UK, it was a large-scale catastrophe — the Great Fire of London in 1666 — that triggered the launch of the domestic fire insurance industry.